Two Factor Authentication

 - Use two-factor authentication for the administrator interface : Enable if you need the two-factor authentication option to be available to admin and vendor accounts.

-When configured the module addes the Country phone code and Phone number fields to a user account.
+Once configured, the addon addes the Country phone code and Phone number fields to a user account.

 The values for these fields should be specified by a user when creating an account.